 The turbines are also efficient, which means that they can produce more energy than they consume.
 Wind power is also reliable, and if you are looking for an energy source

-Wind energy is a clean source of energy that is renewable, which means that it is not dependent on fossil fuels to power the turbines.
+Wind energy is a clean renewable energy, which means that it is not dependent on fossil fuels to power the turbines.

 It is a renewable resource because it doesn’t rely on adding fossil fuels to keep it running.